neyocloud/swiggy-clone-b/README.md

-Building the Docker Image: In the GitHub Actions workflow, we use Docker to build the image from our Dockerfile.
+Building the Docker Image: In the GitHub Actions workflow, I used Docker to build the image from our Dockerfile.
 Since we have Docker installed, we can either run Docker commands directly or use the Docker Buildx GitHub Action.
 We opted to run the commands directly for transparency.
 For example, our workflow has a step:

 ```